CollaboRateMgmt/CollaboRate/README.md

 5. It ensures superior intellectual property security.
 Security increases with crowd size!

 #Detailed benefits for employees and their organizations
-- Variable wage-based income accurately proportional to contributions of the employee.
+- Variable income in accurate proportion to contributions of the employee.
-  - No need for subjective appraisals done by humans, eliminating a huge source of workplace conflict and injustice
+- No need for subjective appraisals done by humans.
+This ends a huge source of workplace conflict and injustice.
-  - Crowd members will earn fairly based on their contributions
 - Since project security and complexity are no longer issues:
   - No need to call employees to an office and keep an eye on them.
 So employees can work from home.
   - Employees can work for multiple projects and organizations at the same time with security concerns from any organization.